 It’s also good to have something free to give out, so I’m working on a novella to publish at Christmas time.

 Most of all, writers need to know that they don’t have to please everyone.
 Out of the millions of readers out there, you only need to find your one thousand true fans.
 It’s very satisfying to build relationships with the readers who enjoy your books.
 I find it one of the most beautiful things about self-publishing.

 I’d also love to encourage anybody who wants to write with English as a second language.
 If your native tongue doesn’t have a big enough market, or if you don’t feel comfortable writing in it, write in English.
 Sometimes there are advantages: you don’t make the same mistakes and you don’t sound the same.
 You come to writing from a different sense, you just need an editor who understands you and who can fix the weird things you do.

 I’m editing my third book, Nest or Invest, which is inspired by the property market.
 There’s a massive divide between the haves and have nots in real estate.
 We still haven’t bought a house in New Zealand.
 We’re sitting on a deposit, but now prices are going up and we’re stuck in limbo, wondering what to do.

 When writing romance, I always fall in love with the male lead.
 This time, I wanted to see if I could fall in love with a property developer, someone I wouldn’t necessarily care for in real life.
 So, it’s been interesting.

 The novel can be read as a standalone, but it’s part of a duet, which means I’m working on the sequel at the same time.
 This is a new exercise for my brain.
-It’s coming out in January and is available for pre-order on Amazon.
+Nest or Invest is coming out in January and is available for pre-order on Amazon.